-Using a new software is always troublesome.
-Figuring out the menus, hotkeys, and all the other features always overwhelms me.
-Luckily, Adobe Illustrator is very user friendly when it comes to designing simple layouts.
-After viewing our video tutorial, youll know how to design feather flags within minutes.
+Using new software is always troublesome.
+Figuring out the menus, hotkeys, and all the other features always overwhelm me.
+Luckily, Adobe Illustrator is very user-friendly when it comes to designing simple layouts.
+After viewing our video tutorial, you’ll know how to design feather flags within minutes.
 Yes, signs are that easy to design.
 You can skip the long wall of text and view the custom flag tutorial video below.
 If you love to read, then read on!
 The video will go much more in detail than this article, so I highly recommend watching it.
 This article will just cover some basics since it is fairly difficult to describe the whole process with text and a few dozen different images.

 Downloading the Feather Flag Template